lsst/dp0-1_lsst_io/dp0-delegate-resources/index.rst

 Many of the `DP0 Delegate Assemblies`_ presentations will be based on tutorials developed by the Stack Club.
 DP0 delegates are welcome to join one or more `Science Collaborations <https://www.lsstcorporation.org/science-collaborations>`_ and to join the Friday Stack Club Zoom sessions.

-Stack Club meets biweekly on Fridays from 9-11am (i.e., alternating Fridays with the Delegates Assemblies).
+Stack Club meets biweekly on Fridays from 9-11am (i.e., alternating Fridays with the Delegates Assemblies; 4pm UTC).
 Stack Club meetings start with a roundtable of what people want to do or learn that day, and then work proceeds as people stay connected via Zoom, with the occasional question or discussion happening.
 Sometimes breakout rooms are used to discuss emergent topics.
 Often times Rubin Data Management staff join to provide support.